 When I first started my blog I was posting three times a week to build up my site’s content, but since have gone to once a week and now back to twice a week.

 Promote your posts – Focus on building traffic!

 No one is going to magically see your blog!
-So start sharing your blog posts on your social media platforms!
+So start sharing your blog posts on your social media platforms and other places!

 Making Money From Your Blog